mcornick/clilol/docs/index.md

 Keep in mind that I'm not paid to write Go code, so I'm doing this in my spare time, which means it might take me a while to respond.

 When filing a pull request, please explain what you're changing and why.
-Please use standard Go formatting (`go fmt` is your friend.)
+Please use [gofumpt](https://github.com/mvdan/gofumpt) to format your Go code.
 Please limit your changes to the specific thing you're fixing and isolate your changes in a topic branch that I can merge without pulling in other stuff.

 clilol uses [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md) style.
 Please follow this convention.
 Scopes are not required in commit messages.